rapid7/metasploit-framework/How-to-Apply-to-GSoC.md

 Before submitting to the GSoC website, it is also helpful to solicit proposal feedback via one of the contact methods found on <https://metasploit.com/contribute>.
 You can also reach out to us on our Slack at <https://metasploit.com/slack> via the GSoC channel named `#gsoc`.
 If you don't hear back right away on a proposal, don't give up!
 Contributors may be busy, or you may need to try again to get someone's attention (but don't spam).

+# 2022 Timeline
+An updated list of the application timeline can be found at https://developers.google.com/open-source/gsoc/timeline.
+Please refer to this link for any updates that Google may make, as they have been known to change the timeline for certain dates in the past.

+Note that applications will open April 4th at 1800 UTC and will close on April 19th at 1800 UTC for 2022 GSoC applications.
+No late submissions will be accepted.

+Accepted applications will be announced on May 20th at 1800 UTC, at which point the community bonding period will begin with programming starting on June 13th.

 # Getting started
 Students interesting in GSoC, can start by reading Google's official guides.
 <https://developers.google.com/open-source/gsoc/help/student-advice>

 Review all of the [student guide](https://google.github.io/gsocguides/student/) and carefully read the [proposal writing section](https://google.github.io/gsocguides/student/writing-a-proposal.html).

 A listed `idea` is a seed for GSoC students to expand on and propose how to design and implement a solution.
-You can start by investigating the code base and how existing users interaction with msfconsole functionality.
+You can start by investigating the code base and how existing users interaction with `msfconsole` functionality.
 Think through scenarios on how a user might want to interact with the proposed idea.

 A place to get started with contributing to Metasploit is [here](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md) and expanded on [here](https://github.com/rapid7/metasploit-framework/wiki/Contributing-to-Metasploit#framework-bugs-and-features).